 Some of Charter's outstanding debt is subject to change of control provisions.
-It may not have the ability to raise the funds necessary to fulfill its obligations under its indebtedness following a change of control, which would place Charter in default under the applicable debt instruments
+It may not have the ability to raise the funds necessary to fulfill its obligations under its indebtedness following a change of control, which would place Charter in default under the applicable debt instruments.

 Charter may not have the ability to raise the funds necessary to fulfill its obligations under its notes and its credit facilities following a change of control.
-Under the indentures governing the CCO Holdings' notes and CCOH Safari's notes, upon the occurrence of specified change of control events, the debt issuer is required to offer to repurchæe all of its outstanding notes.
+Under the indentures governing the CCO Holdings' notes and CCOH Safari's notes, upon the occurrence of specified change of control events, the debt issuer is required to offer to repurchase all of its outstanding notes.
 However, Charter may not have sufficient access to funds at the time of the change of control event to make the required repurchase of the applicable notes and Charter Operating is limited in its ability to make distributions or other payments to any debt issuer to fund any required repurchase.
 In addition, a change of control under the Charter Operating credit facilities would result in a default under those credit facilities, which would trigger a default under the indentures governing the CCO Holdings' notes and CCO Safari II notes.
-Because such credit facilities and notes are obligations of Charter Operating and its subsidiaries, the credit facilities would have to be repaid before Charter Operating's assets could be available to CCO Holdings or CCOH Safari to repurchase their notes.
+Because such credit facilities and notes are obligations of COH Safari to repurchase their notes.
 Any failure to make or complete a change of control offer would place CCO Holdings or CCOH Safari in default under its notes.
 The failure of Charter's subsidiaries to make a change of control offer or repay the amounts accelerated under their notes and credit facilities would place them in default.